stunay1970-rgb/kael-pattern-reader/README.md

-# kael-pattern-reader
+# KAEL is a toy pattern reader designed to explore how structural patterns
-KAEL is a pattern-reading toy model focused on structural robustness under difficult and noisy data.
+remain stable under difficult, sparse, or noisy data.